niklasknoell/Microsat-gps-sim/README.md

 </table>

 At the final propagation time, after two full orbits, the RMSE is ... m for the position and ... m/s for the velocity.
-This is ......
+The 3D position error is ...
+This is signficantly higher than the theoretical 2.5 m CEP.
+However, no corrections have been made yet to the settings used for the GNSS simulation.
+It is expected that the position error can be reduced further by incorporating corrections in the equation for the pseudo-range.
+The 3D velocity error is approximately 0.1 m/s, which is in line with the theoretical accuracy.

 To charachterize the radial, along track, cross track error in the RSW frame, further clarification is required.
 Depending on the orientation and location of the satellite with respect to the earth, the RSW coordinate system which is attached to the satellite differs.
 Consequently, to calculate the radial, along track and cross track error, one satellite has to be taken as the reference.
 As the benchmark trajectory is considered to be the truth, the RSW frame to quantify the error is fixed to the satellite of the benchmark trajectory.
 The radial, along track and cross track components of the benchmark trajectory can be calculated by converting its inertial components to RSW components.
 This can be done by multipliying the [inertial to RSW transformation matrix](https://py.api.tudat.space/en/stable/frame_conversion.html#tudatpy.astro.frame_conversion.inertial_to_rsw_rotation_matrix) with the inertial position.
 The inertial to RSW transformation matrix also requires the inertial position itself to compute the orientation of the frame.
 The radial, along track and cross track components of the GNSS receiver with respect to this frame can be calculated by multiplying the same inertial to RSW transformation matrix, still with the inertial benchmark trajectory as input, with the inertial components of the GNSS receiver.